Pit Bull Training – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 5.)
 Bully breeds need to learn to be obedient on and off leash.
 I cringe every time I see someone walking their bully breed down the street in a harness, with the dog just dragging the person along.
 That is a formula for a dog that will be out of control once off leash.
 Look, these dogs are what you make of them.
 Train and raise them properly, and they are great dogs.
 Let them go and be as they please, not accountable to the owner, and they will be no fun.
 Most bully breeds are never trained enough.
 People will go to a few pet store classes when the dogs are pups, and that is that.
 That is NOT ENOUGH.
 Not enough.
 These breeds all need full training, from beginning to end, otherwise don’t get one.
 Go get a cat, or a new TV, or something.
 You need to get it that these breeds need training, and something to do.
 A bored bully breed develops neurotic behaviors, some can become aggressive out of frustration and out of having no life, and becomes more and more impossible to live with peaceably.
 Look around, and you’ll see all those high level titles people have gotten on their bully breeds… when they gave the dogs a chance to learn.
 Do basic obedience.
 If you can afford it, go onto advance obedience.
 Enroll in agility classes.
 Teach your dog to swim.
 Teach your dog a variety of service dog skills.
 Don’t be flake… be a good example of what a bully breed owner should be like with their dog.
 And get involved in rescue.
 Donate money, fight breed specific laws, participate in adopt-a-thons, take your dog everywhere possible and be an ambassador for the breed you have, and so forth.

 6.)
 Buy or adopt a good dog.
+I recommend you adopt if you can.
 Too many backyard bred bully breeds are available out there.
 Many such dogs are killed every day because they are unwanted.
 Of all the breeds out there, it is extremely important to either get a well bred dog (I have an article on Buying A Dog / Choosing A Breeder… read it) from a breeder, or adopt a great dog from a reputable rescue organization.
 Don’t feed those folks looking to make a quick buck.
 Poorly bred dogs have a lot to do with why the bully breeds have gotten such a bad reputation: dogs are sold to people that shouldn’t own a dog; dogs are bred to fight on behalf of drug gang members; and dogs are bred without any consideration of proper temperament or health.
 For example, I know of a pit bull that started getting very aggressive with other dogs, and then started getting very aggressive towards people.
 I suggested the owner get a full medical exam of the dog.
 Sure enough, the dog had hip dysplasia, and was in pain.
 The dog just had one hip replacement a couple of weeks ago, and will get another in a few months.
 The dog was in pain, and that was driving the aggression.
 Good breeders screen their breeding stock to try and prevent inheritable diseases and skeletal deformities.
 Lots of bully breeds suffer from bad hips.
 Pain stimulates aggression.
 And that kind of aggression is indiscriminate and can be unleashed on anyone or any animal.
 And it isn’t the dog’s fault… the dog isn’t well and its natural defenses kick in to protect it from harm.

 7.)
 Get to know the breed.
 Every bully breed has special differences that you need to know.
 All the breeds I mentioned above are different in many ways.
 They are not all the same, and they don’t all train the same way.
 A Dogo isn’t the same as a pit bull.
 A Bullmastiff isn’t the same as a bullterrier.
 You need to find the right dog for your home.